aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ```

 > Note: we didnt specify an output directory option this time since we are running the `dotnet new` command
 inside the project directory that was created when we created the global.json file.
-The `dotnet new` command will use the current directory name, `demo2`, as the .csproj project file name.
+The `dotnet new` command will use the current directory name, `demo2`, as the `.csproj` project file name.

-We can dump the content of the generated demo2.csproj project file to see that we are now targeting netcoreapp2.2:
+We can dump the content of the generated demo2.csproj project file to see the runtime version that we are targeting:

 ```bash
 cat demo2.csproj